 But wait, do they speak English in Iceland?

 The native language is Icelandic, however, most locals speak fluent English.
 Signs at tourist attractions are in both Icelandic and English.

 What about safety concerns for solo travel in Iceland?

 Iceland has been voted one of the safest countries in the world for eight years running and has the third lowest crime rate in the world.
 See what the UK’s Daily Mail has to say.

-Now that you’re considering a solo trip, here’s a primer on the top attractions in Iceland.
+Now that you’re considering solo travel in Iceland, here’s a primer on the top attractions in Iceland.

 Reykjavik is not the largest capital city in the world, but it is rich in culture and history.
 Plan at least a day to two to wander its charming streets, visit a local market, and relax over a coffee or beer in one of the many pubs.
 Then, fortified with some local sustenance, discover the monuments and charm of Reykjavik.

 The most recognizable landmark is the Hallgrimskirkja Church, the tallest building in Reykjavik.
 The church’s tower is the best place to get a 360 degree view of the city, and the church itself is one of the most photographed sites in the country.
 The church is open daily, but as it is a working church, it is subject to unscheduled closures due to weddings and funerals.